akruszewski/gibl/manuscript/chapter3.md

   #:prefab
 ```

-The usage of a hashing algorithm will allow us to confirm that the block is really what it claims to be.
-In general, blocks can contain any data, not just transactions, but we are limiting it to transactions for now.
+The usage of a hashing algorithm will allow us to confirm that the block is really what it claims to be - it is a valid block.

+In general, blocks can contain any data, not just transactions, but we are limiting them to transactions for now.
 We will also add a `nonce` field for the Hashcash algorithm - we will see the purpose of this field in a moment:

 ```racket
 (struct block